micgurro/unity-save-load-json/README.md

 # unity-save-load-json

+This is a snippet from a larger Unity project meant to showcase the Save/Load functionality.

 Serializing Save Data to JSON, loading it from that file, and Delete operations from in-game

 Save Data - Handler for all the data types that are saved